chyla/ChylaDarkThemeForEmacs/README.md

 ## Installation

-The theme can either be installed manually by downloading the `chyla-theme.el` file or through [MELPA](https://melpa.org/):
+The theme can either be installed manually by downloading the `chyla-dark-theme.el` file or through [MELPA](https://melpa.org/):

 ### MELPA

 1. Make sure you have enabled MELPA in Emacs. *(Click [here](https://www.emacswiki.org/emacs/MELPA) for instructions.)*
 2. Hit `M-x` in Emacs (usually, this means holding down the alt-key and pressing the x-key).
 3. Type `package-install` and hit enter.
-4. Type `chyla-theme` and hit enter.
+4. Type `chyla-dark-theme` and hit enter.
 The theme will now be downloaded and installed by Emacs.

 ## Usage